The Home Inspection

 Random Lead in Paint Test; $25; one (room) spot test.
 Same day results. ($20 each for a second or third test.)

 We do not "Pass" or "Fail" any house.
-We only report the conditions of all major systems and items above.
+We only report the conditions of all major systems and items above at the time of inspection.

 Frequently Asked Questions (FAQs)